-We are Benjamin and Katie Shore and kids (Kay Lee, Benson, Logan, Parker, and Nelson).
+We are Benjamin and Katie Shore and kids (Kay Lee, Benson, Logan, Parker, Nelson and Mac).
 We are church planting in Loanhead, Scotland.
 Although our church plant is located in a village, we are in a heavily- populated area on the south side of the city of Edinburgh, the capital of Scotland.
 In fact, we are only five miles from the center of that large city.
 Edinburgh city limits are less than a mile from the community centere where we meet.

 Beginning the church in July 2010, our church meets in the Miners Community Centre on one of the main roads through Loanhead.
 It is a great location for us.
 If you are interested in visiting our church website, you can find us at www.freebaptistchurch.org.
 You can also visit our family webpage, www.missionaryshore.com.
 We hope that God will burden your heart to partner with us in prayer for the people of Scotland.
 Thanks for your interest in missions.